fineanmol/plant-tree/README.md

-🎍 Updated on Mon, 29 Dec 2025 10:02:32 GMT
+🎋 Updated on Mon, 29 Dec 2025 13:55:17 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Experience is the name everyone gives to their mistakes."